VarleenBiketi/VarleenBiketi/README.md

 📫 How to reach me: [ayumabiketi96@gmail.com]

-⚡ Fun fact: I loooove Call of Duty! 🎮🔥
+⚡ Fun fact: My aim in Call of Duty is almost as sharp as my coding skills (almost). 🎮🔥